CODESOLE/ini-parser-cpp/README.md

 # ini-parser-cpp
-ini parser written in C++20.
+INI parser written in Modern C++20.

-You can find this example file in `example/main.cc`
+ - Same sections will be merge with a warning written into a stderr.

-Same sections will be merge with a warning written into a stderr.
+ - Same keys inside same sections will be skipped with warning written into stderr (only the first occurence will be chosen, others skipped).

-Same keys inside same sections will be skipped with warning written into stderr (only the first occurence will be chosen, others skipped).
+ - However same keys in different sections are allowed.

-However same keys in different sections are allowed.
+You can find this example file in `example/main.cc`.
+This is the whole API.

 ```cpp
 #include "ini-parser.hh"